Infant Child Development

 The evaluation is one of the ways ICD determines if a child is eligible for Early Intervention (EI) services, as well as identify the child’s strengths.

 Individualized Family Service Plan (IFSP)

 The IFSP is a plan that is written once it is determined that a child is eligible for early intervention services.
 It summarizes the child’s developmental skills, the early intervention services the child will be receiving and the goals or hopes the family has for their child as they participate with Infant Child Development.
 The FSC will contact the family to write the IFSP so that Early Intervention (EI) services can start.

 Children transition out of Early Intervention (EI) services when they turn three years old or if they no longer have delays in their development.
 The Family Service Coordinator will help parents learn about other resources and supports available in their community during this transition process.

 If parent(s) provide approval, Infant Child Development can bill to private insurance for reimbursement.
 All ICD services that are not covered by insurance, HealthWave or Medicaid are provided at no cost to the family.

 Infant Child Development is a voluntary program that parents can choose to participate in.
 Services can change or parents can withdraw at any time.

 Developmental pediatric clinics are held quarterly with Valerie Kerschen, MD, a pediatric developmental specialist from Wichita.

 Hearing clinics are held twice a month with Nicole D. Samuelson, Au.D.
 CCC-A, an audiologist from Inspire ENT and Pulmonology.

-Vision clinics are held every month with Linda Lawrence, MM, an ophthalmologist, to determine visual impairment for this population and provide appropriate interventions.
+Vision clinics are held every month with ophthalmologist Linda Lawrence, MM and optometrist Dr. Katy Ebert, OD to determine visual impairment for this population and provide appropriate interventions.